Maxillary sinus: Walls

 The sinus communicates through an opening into the semilunar hiatus on the lateral nasal wall.

+The medial wall is composed primarily of cartilage.

 On the posterior wall are the alveolar canals, transmitting the posterior superior alveolar vessels and nerves to the molar teeth.

 The floor is formed by the alveolar process, and, if the sinus is of an average size, is on a level with the floor of the nose; if the sinus is large it reaches below this level.
 Projecting into the floor of the antrum are several conical processes, corresponding to the roots of the first and second maxillary molar teeth; in some cases the floor can be perforated by the apices of the teeth.

-The roof is formed by floor of the orbit.
+The roof is formed by the floor of the orbit.
 It is traversed by infraorbital nerves and vessels.

+Features

+The infraorbital canal forms a ridge at the junction of the roof and anterior wall of the sinus; additional ridges are sometimes seen in the posterior wall of the cavity and are caused by the alveolar canals.

+Innervation

+The mucous membranes receive their mucomotor postganglionic parasympathetic nerve fibres from the pterygopalatine ganglion.

+The superior alveolar (anterior, middle, and posterior) nerves, branches of the maxillary nerve provide sensory innervation.